AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-7-24.md

 ---

-Integration testing with Supertest gives me the confidence to ship code knowing that my APIs work as expected.
+Integration testing with Supertest gives me the confidence to ship code knowing that my API work as expected.
 The key is testing the happy path, error cases, and edge conditions while keeping tests fast and isolated.

 Remember: integration tests are your safety net for refactoring and your documentation for how the API should behave!